angular/angular/adev/src/content/introduction/essentials/rendering-dynamic-templates.md

 ## Dynamic Attributes

-In the event you want to dynamically bind custom HTML attributes (e.g., `aria-`, `data-`, etc.), you might be inclined to wrap the custom attributes with the the same square brackets.
+In the event you want to dynamically bind custom HTML attributes (e.g., `aria-`, `data-`, etc.), you might be inclined to wrap the custom attributes with the same square brackets.

 ```ts
 @Component({